St-vn/scripting-tips/index.md

 end
 ```

-- Readable code is crucial especially when you want to present it to other people(or if you're working in a team) or when you go back to tweak it after a while so its semantics can be analyzed quickly.
+- Readable code is crucial especially when you want to present it to other people(or if you're working in a team) or when you go back to tweak it after a while so its semantics[2] can be analyzed quickly.

 ```lua
 local PascalCase = true